sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 Please read the complete instructions guide and follow the instructions step by step in the described order. <br>
 Some tasks may seem tedious, but in the end it will be satisfying and worth the work. ;)

-If you are a complete beginner in soldering, you should learn the basics.
-There are plenty of videos on Youtube.
-A good recommendation is [this video](https://www.youtube.com/watch?v=QKbJxytERvg) from Collin's Lab.
-In case you mess something up, you should be familiar with desoldering, too.
-Another recommendation is [this video](https://www.youtube.com/watch?v=N_dvf45hN6Y) from Collin's Lab.

 ## 1. Preparation

 To get started with soldering, you will need some preparation.
 First, get all the tools you need, then clean the big PCB for soldering.